GTV (Indonesian TV network): History

 Global TV was originally established on 22 March 1999 by joint-venture of formerly government-backed Islamic association ICMI and The International Islamic Forum for Science, Technology and Human Resource (IIFTIHAR) under the name Global IIFTIHAR Broadcasting and company name PT Global Investasi Bermutu.
 The network was intended for Islamic dawah, as well as education, technology, news, sports and human development programming - it would become the first Islamic-oriented of its kind in Indonesia (the first Islamic-oriented television station later hold by Bandung-based local station MQTV in 2006).
 Global TV obtained a broadcast license on 25 October 1999 on Habibie administration.

-Bimantara Citra acquired Global TV ownership with its subsidiary PT Panca Andika Mandiri (then renamed to MNC Media) as new owner in 2001 and changed the company's name to PT Global Informasi Bermutu and thus replacing SCTV as RCTI's new sister network.
-Global TV began trial broadcast on 8 October 2001 in Jakarta.
+Bimantara Citra acquired Global TV ownership with its subsidiary PT Panca Andika Mandiri (then renamed to MNC Media) as new owner in 2001 and changed the company's name to PT Global Informasi Bermutu and thus, replacing SCTV as RCTI's new sister network.
+Global TV began its trial broadcast on 8 October 2001 in Jakarta.

-During trial broadcast, Global TV aired many foreign music video with Dewi Rezer, the music video shown on Global TV during trial broadcast such as Kylie Minogue "In Your Eyes", Creed "My Sacrifice", OutKast "Ms. Jackson" and Brandy "What About Us?".
+During the trial broadcast, Global TV aired many foreign music video with Dewi Rezer, some of which are Kylie Minogue's "In Your Eyes", Creed's "My Sacrifice", OutKast's "Ms. Jackson" and Brandy's "What About Us?".

-On 7 March 2002, Global TV and MTV Asia began partnership to broadcasting MTV Indonesia, after previously aired on ANteve was stopped due to financial crisis.
+On 7 March 2002, Global TV and MTV Asia began partnership to broadcasting MTV Indonesia which was previously aired on ANteve and was stopped due to financial crisis.